asyncapi/parser-js/README.md

 ## Develop

+1. Make sure you are using Node.js 14.0 or higher and npm 7.0 or higher
 1. Write code and tests.
 1. Make sure all tests pass `npm test`
 1. Make sure code is well formatted and secure `npm run lint`
-1. Make sure you are using the latest version of both Node.js and npm.

 Release regenerates API documentation and browser bundle, so you do not have to regenerate it manually with `npm run docs` and `npm run prepublishOnly`.